ashishkumar-mEcO/-Tic-Tac-Toe-/README.md

 # 🎮 Tic Tac Toe Game

-A simple **Tic Tac Toe (X-O) game built with **HTML, CSS, and JavaScript**.
+A simple Tic Tac Toe (X-O) game built with **HTML, CSS, and JavaScript.
 Play against your friend on the same screen and enjoy the classic fun!

 ---